-What I’ve realized about climbing is that you enter nature one person and walk back out the same.
-It’s that moment of serenity in nature that we all love that keeps us returning, time and time again.
+What I’ve realized about climbing is that you enter nature one person and leave it the same.
+It’s the moment of serenity in nature that keeps us returning.
 Getting away from the everyday clutter and chaos that is considered “real world” stuff.
 The calming feeling that washes over me when I’m hanging by a single pad on the crux of a climb—being able to push everything out of my head and charge forward—it’s pure meditation.

 But when I get back to the parking lot and crack open that first beer, I know that I am the same person I was before.
 Everything I felt and learned on the rock, I take with me back to the “real world”—and it’s helping me build a better life.
 The moments of calmness I felt then is what helps me through moments like impossible, crying kids or waiting too long in line for a cup of coffee when I’m late for work or traffic jams or too many bills or boys breaking my heart or my mom telling me to go back to college.